Taiwolawal/darey.io-pbl/project24.md

 * Adding the Jenkins' repository to helm so it can be easily downloaded and deployed: ```$ helm repo add jenkins https://charts.jenkins.io```
 * Updating helm repo: ```$ helm repo update```
 * Installing the chart: ```$ helm install myjenkins jenkins/jenkins --kubeconfig kubeconfig```
+* The jenkins chart was giving error so I ran this command ```curl -L https://git.io/get_helm.sh | bash -s -- --version v3.8.2```.
-*  Installation of the chart was giving error, so I had to troubleshoot and found out that the version of the helm installed was faulty so I had to revert from 1.24.0 to 1.23.6
+*  Installation of the kubectl was giving error also, so I had to troubleshoot and found out that the version of the kubectl 1.24.0 installed was having issues so I had to revert  to 1.23.6
 ```
 curl -LO https://storage.googleapis.com/kubernetes-release/release/v1.23.6/bin/linux/amd64/kubectl
 chmod +x ./kubectl
 sudo mv ./kubectl /usr/local/bin/kubectl
 ```
-* To avoid typing --kubeconfig kubeconfig anytime want to run helm command
+* To avoid typing --kubeconfig kubeconfig anytime want to run kubectl command

 Link to get krew installation https://krew.sigs.k8s.io/docs/user-guide/setup/install/
 ```